wagtail/wagtail/docs/reference/contrib/table_block.rst

 Changing the default table_options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To change the default table options just pass a new table_options dictionary when a new TableBlock is declared.
+To change the default table options, pass a new table_options dictionary with the values you would like to override when you define a your TableBlock.

  .. code-block:: python